MisterBigThor/WHOPAYS/JAVA_DOCUMENTS/JAVA.md

 The object orientation is a very useful programming concept, used to keep organized in structures all the source code and to track the bugs.

-A <u>**class**</u> is an abstract representation of some object we want to model, for example we can create a class to represent the Poker playing cards:
+A <u>**class**</u> is an abstract representation of some object we want to model.
+A class is conformed of attributes and methods.

+For example we can create a class to represent the Poker playing cards:

 ![image-20210828132831495](JAVA.assets/image-20210828132831495.png)